 - Adjust to the weather and road conditions – Be aware of the limitations of your car during bad weather.
 When the road is wet, it will take longer for your car to stop.
 When it is foggy, allow for extra distance between you and the car in front of you.

 - Communicate with other drivers – Use your signals to communicate with the other drivers on the road.
-Leaving a blinker on or forgetting to use it could cause an accident.
+Leaving a blinker on or forgetting to use it could cause a car accident.

 - Be a defensive driver – Keep an eye out for erratic driving.
 While you may drive defensively, do not expect others to do the same.